RegCap vs. E-Cap: Getting It right

 Stress testing gives regulators a view into capital planning

-In one of our previous articles for Risk Insights (see Risk Capital and lessons from the Titanic), we explain economic (or risk) capital compared to regulatory capital (RegCap) and available capital, or capital on hand.
-In this article, we plan to take a deeper dive into the relationship between stress testing, RegCap and E-Cap.
+In one of my previous articles for Risk & Fraud Insights (see Risk Capital and lessons from the Titanic), I explain economic (or risk) capital compared to regulatory capital (RegCap) and available capital, or capital on hand.
+In this article, I plan to take a deeper dive into the relationship between stress testing, RegCap and E-Cap.

 Economic capital (E-Cap), an internal measure derived from the firm’s risk appetite, is the amount of additional equity capital required to limit the probability of financial distress to a level considered acceptable by senior management.
 It differs from regulatory capital in that RegCap is an external measure required by statute and has nothing to do with senior managers’ opinion of the amount of capital required by the firm’s risk appetite.